 Lesson: Digital marketers need to prepare their omnichannel marketing capabilities to reach returning office workers and students with relevant messaging and offers at key points in the journey.

 Let’s face it: The 2021 school year will bring more tests and lessons – and less business as usual (see 2.).
 Plus, a year on lockdown has conditioned customers to expect personalized engagement, to a point where 72% of consumers only interact with marketing messages tailored to their interests.
 Now that students and workers head back into the world on a massive scale, serving relevant messages according to situation and intent is becoming far more complex.
-This is why marketers at the top of their class rely on marketing-specific AI like Selligent Cortex to automatically create exclusive offers, segment audiences, design multi-channel journeys, and send messages at the perfect moment in time for maximum engagement.
+This is why marketers at the top of their class rely on marketing-specific AI like Marigold Recommendations to automatically create exclusive offers, segment audiences, design multi-channel journeys, and send messages at the perfect moment in time for maximum engagement.
 And they’re not even cheating!